Bassim789/pattern-web/README.rst

 * Wikipedia : source and search.
 * Bing : url, source, search and title.

 The interface of WebSearch adapts itself to the selected service.
-In case the **Advanced settings** checkbox is selected, more options are revealed.
+If the **Advanced settings** checkbox is selected, more options are revealed.

 2.1 Basic Interface
 **************